lexxai/Show_tempareture_from_BLE_ADV_ATC_MiThermometer/README.md

 This `.exe` file can be run on a Windows system without needing a Python environment installed.
 It includes all dependencies bundled into the executable.

+## Notes

+- **Passive Mode**: This application works by grabbing advertising messages from Bluetooth Low Energy (BLE) devices in passive mode.
+In passive mode, no bidirectional communication is required with the devices to obtain telemetry data.
+This means that the application can retrieve data without draining the power of the BLE devices.

+- **Active Mode**: In active mode, communication with the BLE devices is required to fetch telemetry data, which can drain the power elements of the devices.

+- **Platform-Specific Behavior**: The application has been tested to work on both macOS and Windows.
+However, due to architectural limitations on macOS, it **cannot** run the scanner in passive mode.
+Only active mode will work on macOS, so **be cautious** when running the application on this platform.

 ## Result of MiTermometerPVVX: